CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 This module considers general security aspects of directory services regardless of the product used.
 For product-specific security aspects, the IT-Grundschutz Compendium contains further components that must also be applied to the respective directory service.

 An example of this is Microsoft Active Directory (see APP.2.2 * Active Directory *).
 Other directory services are based on the freely available OpenLDAP (see APP.2.3 * OpenLDAP *), which is used in many Unix-based systems and, for example, also used by Apple's macOS.
-Components for server systems on which directory services are usually operated are listed in the SYS.1 * Server * layer of the IT Baseline Protection Compendium.
+Modules for server systems on which directory services are usually operated are listed in the SYS.1 * Server * layer of the IT Baseline Protection Compendium.

 2 risk situation
 -----------------